nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon Aug 31 2026)
+### Joke of the day (Tue Sep 01 2026)
 <!-- joke -->
->As a teen, Chuck Norris had sex with every nun in a convent tucked away in the hills of Tuscany.
-Nine months later the nuns gave birth to the 1972 Miami Dolphins, the only undefeated and untied team in professional football history.
+>Chuck Norris can be unlocked on the hardest level of Tekken.
+But only Chuck Norris is skilled enough to unlock himself.
+Then he roundhouse kicks the Playstation back to Japan.
 <!-- /joke -->

-*Last update: Mon, 31 Aug 2026 02:33:09 GMT*
+*Last update: Tue, 01 Sep 2026 02:47:06 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)